Deniz-Git/deniz-python-learning/README.md

 Almost lost my pong_game project because I forgot to push.
 Thankfully I'm working on two different pcs, other one had the good files. phew...

+15/10/2025:

+Made more games using mainly OOB.
+I've been learning and playing around with CSV and pandas.